Samadrita538/DN3.0_Exercises/README.md

 In addition to the scripts, there’s a document (`Week 2_PLSQL.docx`) that provides further explanations and context, making it easier to understand the purpose and usage of each script.

-# Week 3 Exercise Projects
+# Week 3 Exercise Repository

 This repository contains multiple Java projects related to Week 3 exercises.
 Each exercise is located in its respective directory and focuses on different aspects of Java programming, including Spring Boot applications and other related technologies.